niess/calzone/paper/paper.md

 ## Particles generator

-Another point of interest for MCPT applications is the modelling of particles sources.
+Another point of interest for MCPT applications is the modelling of particle sources.
 For this purpose, [Calzone][CALZONE] provides a geometry-aware [`ParticlesGenerator`][GENERATOR] object, which can, for instance, generate particles entering a specific geometry volume.
 Moreover, [Calzone's][CALZONE]